Blindeman/WP-Starter-Theme/NOTES.md

 * Removed.
 This should not be part of the theme, in case people change themes.
 Presumably they'll want to keep tracking visitors.

 ## JavaScript
 * If you want to load any JS beyond Modernizer that's on you.
-You decide what you want to enqueue, and please do it in functions.php and place files in a js-folder.
+You decide what you want to enqueue, and please do it in functions.php and place files in the js-folder.

 ## 404
 * Removed style from the head.